apache/spark/docs/running-on-kubernetes.md

 Spark supports specifying JAR paths that are either on the submitting host's disk, or are located on the disk of the driver and executors.
 Refer to the [application submission](submitting-applications.html#advanced-dependency-management) section for details.
-Note that files specified with the `local` scheme should be added to the container image of both the driver and the executors.
+Note that files specified with the `local://` scheme should be added to the container image of both the driver and the executors.
 Files without a scheme or with the scheme `file://` are treated as being on the disk of the submitting machine, and are uploaded to the driver running in Kubernetes before launching the application.